 to improve products and services.
 Through a combination of surveys, focus groups, interviews and observations, voice of the customer research gives your customers an opportunity to share quantitative and qualitative feedback at many different touchpoints.

 By giving customers a voice, you open yourself up to an array of insights that wouldn’t otherwise be available.
 Those insights, in turn, can be the key to achieving all your big goals:

 Retain Existing Customers

-Minimize Negative Feedback
+Minimise Negative Feedback